 Ruby Tuesday- ***

 I remember Ruby Tuesday as being a Junkwall restaurant.
 They may have been, but they certainly aren't now, at least, which is great.
 Their menu is similar to the Junkwall Trio, but everything seems to be a notch above.
 There are no glaring piles of fried apocalypse, and few tricks to hide poor ingredients.
-They have a wide selection of burgers which are usually a hit, and with a wide selection of other foods, they are an entirely acceptable place to buy a meal.
+Their salad bar is a true deal, and their more expensive meals are of high quality.

 Longhorn Steakhouse- ***